LGro/coagulate/doc/invitations.md

 If accept == false:
    1. Announce rejection
    2. Delete local invitation from table
+   3. Overwrite and delete ContactRequest inbox

 If accept == true:
    1. Add a local contact with the remote chat dht record, updating from the remote profile in it.
    2. Delete local invitation from table
+   3. Overwrite and delete ContactRequest inbox